 Now that we have identified appropriate categories, we simply have to select a test case that is representative of each one.
-In general, if there are n properties, each with on the order of k values to test, then there are on the order of k^n combinations.
+In general, if there are n properties, each with on the order of k values to test, then there are k^n combinations.
 This can be far too many to test individually.
 If so, you should focus on combinations that involve border cases, while still thoroughly testing all the interesting values of each individual property.

 In our case, we don't have to worry about the exponential number of combinations because there are only two properties to vary, with just five and three values to test respectively.
-In total, there are 15 combinations.
-Two are not possible, however: you cannot attempt to insert a duplicate value or duplicate object into an empty set.
-So this leaves 13 cases.
-To this we have added one last cases involving a very large set.
+In total, there are 15 combinations, so we can try them all.